Glenrio, New Mexico and Texas: History

 Originally a railroad town, the village was renamed from Rock Island to Glenrio by the Rock Island and Pacific Railroad in 1908, and began receiving motorists on the dusty Ozark Trail in 1917.
 Its original structures were adobe buildings.
 The circa-1910 Angel House was in New Mexico.

 The Ozark Trail was formed into U.S. Route 66 on November 11, 1926.
-By the 1930s, U.S. Route 66 in Texas was a paved, two-lane road served locally by several filling stations, a restaurant, and a motel.
+By the 1930s, U.S. Route 66 was a paved, two-lane road served locally by several filling stations, a restaurant, and a motel.
 The road was widened in the 1950s.
 A Texaco station (1950) and a diner (Brownlee Diner/Little Juarez Café, 1952) were constructed in Texas using the art moderne architectural style.

-The location of Glenrio on Texas and New Mexico border led to some interesting business practices.
+The location of Glenrio on the Texas and New Mexico border led to some interesting business practices.
 At one point, all fuel was dispensed in Texas due to New Mexico's higher gasoline taxes.
 The 1930s State Line Bar and motel were built in New Mexico because Deaf Smith County, Texas, was dry at the time.
 The railroad station was in Texas.
 The local post office, built around 1935, was in New Mexico.
 A water tank and windmill in New Mexico were constructed around 1945.

 The Joseph Brownlee House, constructed in Amarillo in 1930, was moved to Glenrio in 1950.
 Glenrio was the site of the "First Motel in Texas" / "Last Motel in Texas" (Homer Ehresman's family-run 1953 State Line Café and Gas Station and 1955 Texas Longhorn Motel, closed in 1976) and other businesses that straddled the state line on U.S. Route 66 for many years until Interstate 40 bypassed the community in September 1973.

 Three filling stations (the 1925 Broyles Mobil station, a 1935 Texaco, and the 1946 Ferguson gas station) once operated in New Mexico.

-It went in to decline during 1975 when Interstate 40 had bypassed the town.
+It went into decline during 1975 when Interstate 40 had bypassed the town.